Myth: Doctors recommend circumcision

 Fact: Circumcision is painful.
 Infants and children have pain receptors and feel pain just like adults, they just aren't able to communicate it as well.
 Babies will often scream during circumcision procedures, and those that are silent are likely in a state of trauma-induced shock.
 The circumcision wound remains painful for some time after the procedure.

-Myth: People who oppose circumcision are anti-Semitic or Islamophobic
+Myth: Everyone who opposes circumcision is anti-Semitic or Islamophobic

 Fact: In the developed world male circumcision is most often performed for social rather than religious reasons.
 Many people who oppose non-consensual, medically unnecessary male circumcision are Jewish or Muslim.
 Regardless of their religious beliefs or lack thereof, the vast majority of people who oppose non-consensual, medically unnecessary genital cutting of boys also oppose non-consensual, medically unnecessary genital cutting of girls.
 Their opposition is based on the harm these procedures cause to children, and the fact these procedures breach human rights and medical ethics.